skn3/forme/README.md

 ## <a name="changeLog"></a> Change Log

 ## Breaking changes in version 3.0.0
+- Changed all element template vars to have `stateClassNames`.
+This var will also add the error class names now if the element caused and error (as well as previous behaviour where its the current owner of error)
+- Added `causedError` to all element tempalte vars.
+This is true when the element caused an error.
+As the error it generated could ahve been piped, we can use this to track where errors came from.
+- Refactored some templateVars into element base!
+- Renamed `element.getErrors()` to `element.getOwnErrors()`.
+- Added `element.className()` to all elements!
+- Changed so forme does not force a label on elements.
+Before it was a requirement to identify in errors.
+We now have a separate error label that automatically gets populated by forme.
+- Added `element.hideDescendantLabels()` for hiding all descendant labels from templateVars.
+- Added `element.hideLabel()` for hiding the elements label from templateVars.
 - Added `component.checked()` for setting checked state of exposed component inputs!
 - Added more param shortcuts for `component.expose` configuration.
 - Fixed `component.defaultValue()` properly respecting the `component.expose()` settings.
 Now when a component has exposed, it only modifies child element defaultValues in accordance to the single/multiple exposed setting!
 If a single input is exposed, then the entire `component.defaultValue()` is passed to it!